 Nobel Laureate Joseph Stiglitz (The Great Divide: Unequal Societies and What We Can Do About Them) will address one of America’s greatest challenges, asking why inequality has increased in the Western world and what we can we do about it.
 Frank Sesno will join Stiglitz on stage for discussion and questions.

-Tickets are required for this program and may be purchased by clicking the BUY TICKET button below.
+Tickets are required for this program and may be purchased by clicking the GET TICKETS button below.

 Why should you attend?

 - U.S. income inequality, by one measure, is the highest it’s been since 1928.
 Wealth inequality, measuring assets, is even greater.
 Economic inequality affects the individual and society in a variety of ways, including health, education, economic stability, growth, civic engagement, and crime, among others.

 - “[Stiglitz] is an insanely great economist.”—Paul Krugman, New York Times